-4.0 A
+4.0 Α

 3.7 A-

 3.3 B+

 3.0 В

 2.7 B-

-2.4 C+
+2.3 C+

-2.0 C
+2.0 С

 1.7 C-

 1.3 D+

 1.0 D

 0.7 D-

 0.0 F

-AU Class audited with no grade earned

-CC Course Challenge credit granted per policy

-TR Prior education credit granted per policy

-INC Incomplete - Instructor Allows Extra Time to Complete

-W Withdrawn from class
+AU Class audited with no grade or credit earned CC Course Challenge credit granted per policy TR Prior education credit granted per policy INC Incomplete - Instructor Allows Extra Time to Complete W Withdrawn from class

-(AU) Auditing: No grade is awarded for classes taken as an audit.
-Continuing education student typically take classes for audit credit only.

-(CC) Course Challenge Credit: The Institute policy on challenging coursework is defined earlier in this Catalog.

-(TR) Transfer Credit: The Institute policy on educational transfer credit is defined earlier in this Catalog.

-(INC) Incomplete: The instructor may issue an incomplete grade for a course.
+- (AU) Auditing: No grade or credit is awarded for classes taken as an audit.
+Continuing education student typically take classes for audit credit only. - (CC) Course Challenge Credit: The Institute policy on challenging coursework is defined earlier in this Catalog. - (TR) Transfer Credit: The Institute policy on educational transfer credit is defined earlier in this Catalog. - (INC) Incomplete: The instructor may issue an incomplete grade for a course.
 It is the student's responsibility to complete the course by the end of the next following quarter.
-All incomplete grades will be replaced with the grade, as earned, at the end of the following quarter.
+All incomplete grades will be replaced with the grade, as earned, at the end of the following quarter. - (W) Withdrawal: Assigned by the Registrar, based on a student's Request for Withdrawal (see page 13).